NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

-Paths are represented within Auxiliary Graphs.
-Each Path references edges from the Knowledge Graph by key, stored in the
+Paths are represented within AuxiliaryGraphs.
+Each Path references edges from the KnowledgeGraph by key, stored in the
-Auxiliary Graph's `edges` field.
+AuxiliaryGraph's `edges` field.
 These Edges are unordered; their sequence does not convey Path structure.
 Instead, the
 Path must be reconstructed from the graph itself.

 Paths are expected to be linear—there should be no way to skip or bypass any node in the Path.
 However, parallel edges
 between two nodes are allowed.

-Using the Knowledge Graph above, we can construct the Auxiliary Graphs shown in the example below:
+Using the Knowledge Graph above, we can construct the AuxiliaryGraphs shown in the example below:

 ```
 "auxiliary_graphs": {